Silver Nova: Service history

 The Silver Nova was delivered to Silversea cruises on July 20, 2023, at the 12th ship in the Silversea fleet.
 A preview press cruise was held beginning in Trieste, Italy, with the official maiden voyage schedule for August 14, 2023.
 The ship was officially christened in Ft Lauderdale, Florida on January 4, 2024, by godmother Chef Nina Compton.
 The christening was conducted in the Venetian Lounge, and began with the Royal Caribbean Group tradition of bagpipes, along with Broadway actress/singer Rachel York performed the national anthem.
 The event also coincided with Silversea's 30th Anniversary.

+In 2024, the was the ships maiden season in Alaska, that included a photographic exhibition installed on board that comprised 30 images by Steve McCurry.
+In fall of 2024, the ship repositioned to the Asia-Pacific for her inaugural season, based primarily in Australia.
+In 2025, the ship would embark on a 47-day voyage circumnavigation of Australia.

 Sister ship

 The sister ship of the Silver Nova, the Silver Ray, was launched in February 2024.
 She was delivered in May and christened on 12 June in Lisbon.